Test-Automation-Crash-Course-24-10-22/team_09/.github/ISSUE_TEMPLATE/test_case.md

 ---
 name: TestCase
-about: Describe the purpose and goal of a Change request.
+about: Describe the purpose and goal of a TestCase.
 title: "[Change request to #...] <Story title>"
 labels: TestCase
 assignees: ''